NYCDOB/Facades/index.md

 *New Electronic Filing Requirement for NYC façade Inspection Safety Program:*  Beginning September 2016, the New York City Department of Buildings required building owners, managers, and design professionals to use the new online portal **DOB NOW: Safety** to:

-* Submit façade compliance filings and report unsafe façade activity
+* Submit façade compliance filings including uploading documents
-* Make payments
+* Report unsafe façade conditions
-* View and search information related to your façade filings
+* Make filing fee payment
-* Upload documents
+* View the status of a façade compliance filing
-* View the status of a façade filing
+* View and search information related to façade filings and conditions
 * Receive emails at milestones throughout the filing process